Guoker3/script-for-init-environment/README.md

-        using my private account in 'git config',may it be more fast,change if need. the source chosen works and only works well in China ,mainland.But change it however.
+        using my private account in 'git config',may it be more fast,change if need. the source chosen works and only works well in China ,mainland.But change it however. don't kill me if you forget to take a snapshot.